Conditions Swine flu

 Which people are particularly at risk from swine flu?

-- people over the age of 65 and people who have been taking medication containing the active agent acetylsalicylic acid (ASA) for an extended period
+- People who have been taking medication containing the active agent acetylsalicylic acid (ASA) for an extended period

-- people with compromised immunity as a result of having an illness such as AIDS or taking medication that suppresses the immune system
+- People whose immune defenses have been weakened due to an illness such as AIDS or as a result of medication that suppresses the immune system

 What can be done to prevent swine flu?

-Transmission of these viruses can be prevented by:
+The outbreak of flu viruses in pigs can be prevented by:

 - keeping pigs in the best possible conditions and creating a healthy housing climate